DataDog/dd-sdk-ios/docs/rum_collection.md

 The RUM SDK offers two instrumentation methods:

-- Auto-instrumentation (recommended) - the SDK tracks views, resources, actions and errors automatically.
+- Auto-instrumentation (recommended) - the SDK tracks views, resources, actions, and errors automatically.
 - Manual instrumentation - you instrument your code to send RUM events.

 **Note**: It is possible to mix both methods.

-## Auto Instrumentation
+## Auto-instrumentation

 ### RUM Views